 Dishonesty: This lack of integrity includes lying, cheating, fabricating information, or deceiving.
-Examples include copying from the examination paper of another person or letting one's own examination paper be copied, using unauthorized aids to complete assignments or tests, submitting the same paper in different courses without the instructor's prior approval, or showing an examination to a student who has not yet taken it.
+Examples include such things as, but not limited to, copying from the examination paper of another person or letting one's own examination paper be copied, using unauthorized aids to complete assignments or tests (e.g., use of Artificial Intelligence (AI) aids, chatbots, or other equivalent forms of AI to create content for coursework; or use of paraphrasing software to modify or alter materials the student did not create), submitting the same paper in different courses without the instructor's prior approval, or showing an examination to a student who has not yet taken it.